mbenhamd/tsne-cuda/README.md

 - Allow for double precision
 - Expand FMM methods
-- Add multi-threaded CPU version for those without a GPU
 # Known Bugs

 - Odd bug with some datasets that causes a hang/gpu memory error.

 # Citation